 After a few days once it’s healed and a scab is no longer present, you may be left with a dark, discolored mark.
 When this happens, Post-Breakout Fading Gel is a great product to make the scar disappear more quickly.
 Also, Daytime Blemish Gel is formulated to be used under makeup to prevent interference from liquid foundations and primers.

 You can’t always prevent a blemish from appearing, but you CAN control what happens when it does.
 I encourage you to be patient and let the healing process run its course.
 Your skin will be clearer and less scarred.
 It’s always best to work with Mother Nature, and never go against her.
+And I also encourage you to check out my Zit Care Kit which contains all of the mentioned blemish spot treatment products as well as a step-by-step guide for how to use them to make a blemish go away FAST.

 Note: Cysts are a unique type of blemish.
 These are hard, painful, infected bumps that appear deep within the dermis layer of the skin.
 When left alone, the body will eventually reabsorb the infection, as cysts aren’t meant to come out through the surface.
 This can be a lengthy process, taking up to 1-3 weeks.